-The Institute for the Theory & Practice of International Relations at William & Mary has established the International Security Program (ISP).
-Our goal is to develop the ISP as the premier undergraduate security program in the country.
-Building upon established Institute initiatives and rooted firmly in the liberal arts tradition, ISP gives students a broad, interdisciplinary foundation as they engage in rigorous international security research.
+The Institute for the Theory & Practice of International Relations at William & Mary has established the International Peace and Security Studies Program (IPSS).
+Our goal is to develop the IPSS as the premier undergraduate security program in the country.
+Building upon established Institute initiatives and rooted firmly in the liberal arts tradition, IPSS gives students a broad, interdisciplinary foundation as they engage in rigorous international security research.

 Director: Sue Peterson, Reves Professor of Government and International Relations

 Administrative Director: Dennis Smith, Visiting Assistant Professor of Government